 The Challenge aims to create flagship walking initiatives in cities, which focus on placemaking and liveability.
 Cities will be required to reimagine their streets as public spaces through the lens of economic regeneration, safety, and child-friendly initiatives, in order to ensure a green recovery from COVID-19.

-The ITDP India Programme is the knowledge partner of the Smart Cities Mission for the Challenge, providing guidance through the preparation of resource material and facilitation of online peer-to-peer learning workshops.
+We are the knowledge partner of the Smart Cities Mission for the Challenge, providing guidance through the preparation of resource material and facilitation of online peer-to-peer learning workshops.

 What will you find on this page?